Examples of Cases We See – China Private Investigator

 An individual, usually female, who dates several people at the same time, collecting money and gifts from each.
 These individuals often live with husbands or boyfriends, who assist with the scam.

 A translation service, which controls every interaction with the person for whom they are translating.
 These services seem to offer helpful services, but in reality, they charge they often act as more of a matchmaker, who is paid a large lump sum upon their client receiving a proposal for marriage and another lump sum upon emigration to the US or other destination country.
+We find that Shenzhen, China is an active location for this type of scam.

 A group of con artists, who act in a concerted way to draw the victim in, make him (or her) fall in love and then convince the victim to pay a dowry to “parents”, buy them a house, invest in a house for the fiancée and victim to share or otherwise part with small and large amount of money.